germsvel/germsvel.github.io/_drafts/elixir_supervisors_and_their_strategies.md

 ---

-A supervisor is an elixir process whose sole purpose is to watch other processes linked to it, trap exits, and watch for incoming messages that a process has failed.
-When a linked process fails, the supervisor can perform a number of things, such as starting a new process.

-This is an extremely powerful tool to handle errors in Elixir.
-When an error occurs, it can propagate only as far as we want, and then we can restart parts of the system to a clean state.
+A supervisor is an elixir process whose sole purpose is to watch other processes linked to it, trap exits, watch for incoming messages that a process has failed, and respond appropriately.
+For example, when a linked process crashes, the supervisor can restart the crashed process, or it can kill and restart entire sections of our application.
+This is an extremely powerful way to handle errors in Elixir.
+It allows us to determine how much (or how little) we want errors to propagate across processes.

-This is the cornerstone of elixir's fault tolerance.
-Supervisors are able to kill and restart sections of an application.

-## Supervisor Behaviour

-We could write our own supervisors by staring "child" processes with 'spawn_link', then 'trap_exit', and expecting error messages.
-But it is better to use the behaviour defined in Elixir.
-It ensures compatibility with OTP, and they have better error handling.
+With that knowledge in hand, we could roll up our own supervisors.
+All we would have to do is create processes that start children processes, link to them, trap exits, and respond to error messages.
+But it is far better to use OTP!

-Like any other behavior in Elixir, we could use `@behaviour Supervisor`.
-But it is even better to use `use Supervisor`.
+OTP gives us the following for free,

+* It starts and runs the supervisor process.
+* The supervisor process traps exits.
+* From within the supervisor process, child processes are started and linked to the supervisor process.
+* If a crash happens, the supervisor process receives an exit signal and performs corrective actions, such as restarting the crashed process.
+* If a supervisor is terminated, child processes are terminated immediately.

+And best of all, OTP makes it so easy for us!

+## Supervisor Spec

-There are two ways to use the Supervisor behavior.
+There are two ways to use define supervisors in elixir, the first one is the _dynamic_ way by using `import Supervisor.Spec` in any function.

-### `import Supervisor.Spec`

 {% highlight elixir %}
 import Supervisor.Spec